chanwkimlab/MarcoPolo/README.md

 1. Converting scRNA-seq dataset you have to python-compatible file format.

 If you have a Seurat object `seurat_object`, you can save it to a Python-readable file format using the following R codes.
-Sample data is included in the `example` directory.

-We are also working on directly supporting AnnData format, which the `scanpy` package is based on.
-Please wait.
+An example output by the function is in the `example` directory with the prefix `sample_data`.
+The data has 1,000 cells and 1,500 genes in it.

 ```
 save_sce <- function(sce,path,lowdim='TSNE'){